jebin2/JellyJump/project_implementation_guides_for_llm/player/phase38-merge-videos.md

 **Requirements**:
 - Checkbox: "Add to playlist after merge" (checked by default)
+- **CRITICAL**: This checkbox ONLY controls the NEW merged video
+- **CRITICAL**: The selected source videos remain in playlist UNLESS the separate "Remove source videos" checkbox is checked
 - If checked:
   - Insert merged video at position of first selected video
   - Filename: `merged-{timestamp}.mp4` or `{first-name}+{second-name}+....mp4`
   - Extract metadata from merged video
   - Generate thumbnail
   - Mark as new
+  - Source videos remain in playlist (unless separately removed via Feature 6)
 - If unchecked:
-  - Never add to playlist
+  - Never add merged video to playlist
-  - Download button shown
+  - Download button shown for merged file
+  - Source videos remain in playlist (unchanged)
-- Show "Download" button after merge completes
+- Show "Download" button after merge completes (regardless of checkbox state)
 - User clicks button to download merged video

 ### Feature 6: Remove Source Option